 Thai study finds the best protein investment for broilers

-Producers of broiler chickens can earn an extra 5.74 Thai baht per bird – equivalent to 34 times their investment – when they buy a highly digestible soy protein from HAMLET PROTEIN for their starter feed.
+Producers of broiler chickens can earn an extra 5.74 Thai baht per bird, when they buy a highly digestible soy protein from HAMLET PROTEIN for their starter feed.
 That’s the conclusion of a new feeding trial conducted at one of Thailand’s leading research universities, which tested HP AviStart against four other commonly used protein sources.

 The findings from Khon Kaen University reinforce the results of a recent meta-analysis of 19 other feeding trials, which all show that HP AviStart is the top performer.